 For living on this planet, I pay “rent” – I contribute to the world with my music, my research, my arts+crafts, my love & friendship, and my writing.
 Although my name literally means “Little Warrior”, due to my autism, I cannot join my friends on the barricades.
 Therefore, I raise my voice through my own – soft & quiet – forms of resistance, to empower the misfits.
 On my blog and for BiWomenQuarterly, I write academic essays, auti-ethnographies and various forms of poetry, such as #biku .
 This piece tells more about the traditions of poetry in which I place myself, to conclude with a short poem about the current situation in Poland – where the Prides meet many prejudices, and where dehumanizing language is dehumanizing us.

 As you can imagine, the transmedial storytelling around Wiedźmin [The Witcher] combines many of my interests.
 Therefore, one of my resolutions for 2020 is to contribute to this phenomenon by means of a new translation (from Polish to English).
-Every month, I shall translate one of the short stories from the collection Ostatnie życzenie (The Last Wish) by Andrzej Sapkowski.
+Every month, I translate one of the short stories from the collection Ostatnie życzenie (The Last Wish) by Andrzej Sapkowski.
+This was my work from February.
 Please let me know if you have any comments or suggestions.